falfiya/falfia.fi/content/intro-type-theory-for-prog.md

 thereby shrinking the program execution space to something more representative of "average".
 A smaller execution space is easier to reason about.

-With static typing, we can catch bugs that would otherwise be very rare:
+With static typing, we can catch rare bugs:

 ```ts,hl_lines=7,linenos
 let x;